Query by email to email@example.com -- with sample chapters sent as an attachment, or pasted into the body of the email. (Attachments work better.)

 Notice: Beginning August 9, 2011, Secret Agent Man will no longer accept queries by USPS (snail mail).
 In other words, no paper queries or submissions -- electronic only.

 When querying by email make sure the word "Query" is somewhere in the subject line.
-If it isn't, it may (and probably will) go into the spam folder, and it will disappear forever.
+If it isn't there, it may (and probably will) go into the spam folder, and it will disappear forever.

 Include sample chapters and synopsis and/or outline.

-Don't expect a quick reply.
-You may hear something in a day, or six weeks.
+As far as replies, you may hear something in six hours, or six weeks.
 Please be patient, though you're welcome to send a little "reminder" if you wish.

 Please, no phone calls pitching a manuscript.
-You have our permission to submit.
+You have my permission to submit.
 (Everything sounds good on the phone, but the actual writing tells the real story.)